holochain/holochain/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, how you encountered it, and the text of any error you received.

 **Steps to reproduce**
 - Create a minimal reproduction project using the scaffolding tool: `npm init @holochain`